lewisccx/Team2/README.md

 2. Organizational Constraints: Organization is only able to invest in certain VR headsets and not give the full experience.
 3. External constraints: Environment and knowledge in VR application.
 4. Product must be user friendly and easy to understand so that users are able to use it intuitively without much guidance.
-5. System shall ensure that users are able to understand and finish the levels and provide help/hints when needed.
+5. System shall ensure that users are able to understand and finish the levels.
 6. System shall give encouragement when users answer a question correctly.

 ## Setup